MorrowChem/RingsStatisticsMatter.jl/README.rst

 --------

 - Python wrappers for easy plotting and incorporation into more complex analysis frameworks.
-- Provides the node indices for each ring in your structure
+- Returns node indices for each ring in your structure

 Dependencies
 ------------